pearu/f2py/doc/source/fparser2.rst

 readers and are represented by matching nodes in the parse tree created by fparser2.
 See section `Preprocessing Directives`_ for more details.

+If the optional parameter `include_omp_conditional_lines` is set to `True`, then any source code line that contains a conditional OpenMP sentinel (e.g. `!$` at the beginning of a line) will be handled as if OpenMP is enabled - i.e. the sentinel will be replaced by spaces, and the remainder of the line is parsed.
+In this case, the lines will not be returned as comment lines, nor would they be ignored even if `ignore_comments` is set to `True`.

 Note that empty input, or input that consists of purely white space and/or newlines, is not treated as invalid Fortran and an empty parse tree is returned.
 Whilst this is not strictly valid, most compilers